Ninja: Contemporary

 Between 1960 and 2010 artifacts dating to the Siege of Odawara (1590) were uncovered which experts say are ninja weapons.
 Ninja were spies and saboteurs and likely participated in the siege.
 The Hojo clan failed to save the castle from Toyotomi Hideyoshi forces.
 The uncovered flat throwing stones are likely predecessors of the shuriken.
 The clay caltrops preceded makibishi caltrops.
-Archeologist Iwata Akihiro of Saitama Prefectural Museum of History and Folklore said the flat throwing stones "were used to stop the movement of the enemy who was going to attack [a soldier] at any moment, and while the enemy freezed the soldier escaped,".
+Archeologist Iwata Akihiro of Saitama Prefectural Museum of History and Folklore said the flat throwing stones "were used to stop the movement of the enemy who was going to attack [a soldier] at any moment, and while the enemy freezed the soldier escaped".
 The clay caltrops could "stop the movement of the enemy who invaded the castle," These weapons were hastily constructed yet effective and used by a "battle group which can move into action as ninjas".

 Mie University founded the world's first research centre devoted to the ninja in 2017.
 A graduate master course opened in 2018.
 It is located in Iga (now Mie Prefecture).
 There are approximately 3 student enrollments per year.
 Students must pass an admission test about Japanese history and be able to read historical ninja documents.
 Scientific researchers and scholars of different disciplines study ancient documents and how it can be used in the modern world.

 On June 19, 2022, Kōka city in Shiga Prefecture announced that a written copy of "Kanrinseiyo", which is the original source of a famous book on the art of ninja called "Bansenshukai" (1676) from the Edo period was discovered in a warehouse of Kazuraki Shrine.
 The handwritten reproduction was produced in 1748.
 The book describes 48 types of ninjutsu.
 It has information about specific methods such as attaching layers of cotton to the bottom of straw sandals to prevent noise when sneaking around, attacking to the right when surrounded by a large number of enemies, throwing charred owl and turtle powder when trying to hide, and casting spells.
 It also clarified methods and how to manufacture and use ninjutsu tools, such as cane swords and "makibishi" (Japanese caltrop).

 Roles

+Espionage

 Espionage was the chief role of the ninja.
 With the aid of disguises, the ninja gathered information on enemy terrain and building specifications, as well as obtaining passwords and communiques.
 The aforementioned supplement to the Nochi Kagami briefly describes the ninja's role in espionage:

 Concerning ninja, they were said to be from Iga and Kōga, and went freely into enemy castles in secret.
 They observed hidden things, and were taken as being friends.

 Later in history, the Kōga ninja would become regarded as agents of the Tokugawa bakufu, at a time when the bakufu used the ninja in an intelligence network to monitor regional daimyōs as well as the Imperial court.